NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/migrating-from-hardhat-waffle.md

 # Migrating away from hardhat-waffle

-Our recommended setup used to include [Waffle] using the [`hardhat-waffle`] plugin.
+In the past, our recommended setup included [Waffle], by using the [`hardhat-waffle`] plugin.

-We now recommend using [Hardhat Toolbox], a plugin that bundles a curated set of useful packages.
-These include [Hardhat Chai Matchers] and [Hardhat Network Helpers], which work as an improved replacement for `hardhat-waffle`.
+However, we now recommend using [Hardhat Toolbox], a plugin that bundles a curated set of useful packages.
+This set includes [Hardhat Chai Matchers] and [Hardhat Network Helpers], which work as an improved replacement for `hardhat-waffle`.

 Migrating to the Toolbox only takes a few minutes.
 If you do so, you'll get more functionality, like support for Solidity custom errors and native `bigint` support, and a more reliable testing experience.
 It will also make it easier for you to keep up to date with our recommended setup.